rishi1001/Data_Mining_Assignments/HW1/HW1_CS1190382/Readme.txt

 is becuase the maximum length of the frequent itemsets is small, so the number of file reads in apriori is low.

+Note: For making the plot, we have set a timeout of 1hr for each support.